opencadc/storage-inventory/minoc/README.md

 Additional java system properties may be required by libraries.

 ### minoc.properties
 A minoc.properties file in /config is required to run this service.
-The following keys (with example values) are needed:
+The following keys are required:
 ```
 # service identity
 org.opencadc.minoc.resourceID=ivo://{authority}/{name}